nihalh01/cosi/README.md

 All more in-depth interactions with the contents of the dashboard or widgets take place via a context menu, which is called up by right-clicking on an element.
 Which functions are available depends on the respective element.
 If no functions are available on an element, the context menu does not open.
 Context functions are currently implemented in the summary table and the diagrams.

 ### The Overview table
 By default, the table is the first widget that is automatically displayed when the dashboard is opened.
-The table shows all indicators of the StaNord data for the selected areas as well as the associated reference areas of the next larger administrative unit i.e, the respective city districts at stat.
+The table shows all indicators of the StaNord data for the selected areas as well as the associated reference areas of the next larger administrative unit, i.e., the respective city districts at stat.
 Areas and the districts in districts.
-All data sets are grouped by topic and contain continuous time series, which are expanded annually (see p.regional statistical data).
+All data sets are grouped by topic and contain continuous time series, expanded annually (see p.regional statistical data).
 In addition, calculated average and total values for the original selection are shown.

-The table shows all indicators of the StaNord data for your selected areas.
-In addition, you will see

 **Calculations**
 >The reference areas are not included.
 Also, only total and average values are calculated for absolute and not for proportional values, since the reference values are not clear and can therefore lead to incorrect calculations.
 For example, the “proportion of the population with a migration background” refers to the “total population”, “Proportion of women 15 to under 65 years of age who are subject to social insurance contributions”, however, to the absolute number of women between 15 and 65 who, in this form, at the StaNord- Data is not available as a data set.
 Theoretically, referencing the reference data record in the database is conceivable.
 However, this is a data issue that must be decided in coordination between UDH and StaNord in future development steps.

-The associated reference areas of the next largest administrative unit as well as calculated average and total values for your selection (the reference areas are not included).
+The table shows all indicators of the StaNord data for your selected areas.
+In addition, you can see the corresponding reference areas of the next largest administrative unit as well as calculated average and total values for your selection (the reference areas are not included).

-You can zoom in on an area name on the map by clicking on it.
+By clicking on an area name, you can zoom in to that area on the map.
 You can move or hide table columns.
-Hidden columns are not taken into account when creating a diagram.
+Hidden columns are not taken into account when creating the chart.

-In the context menu you can 1) create diagrams from table columns or 2) offset table rows with one another (form quotients).
+In the context menu, you can 1) create diagrams from table columns or 2) offset table rows with one another (form quotients).
 The calculation results are added to the table as a new line for all years and areas.
-You can select multiple rows in the table for grouped diagrams using a check box or pressed the CTRL key.
+You can select multiple rows in the table for grouped diagrams using a check box or pressed the CTRL-key.
 The table can be filtered using the selection field (top right).
 The original and the filtered table can be downloaded as an XLSX file.

-Please note: In regional statistical areas with less than 100 inhabitants or a category with fewer than 10 individual persons, no value is given for data protection reasons.
+Please note: No value is given for data protection in regional statistical areas with less than 100 inhabitants or a category with fewer than 10 individual persons.
 This can lead to unwanted outliers and misrepresentations when creating diagrams.

 The table can be filtered using the selection field (top right).
 The original and the filtered table can be downloaded as XLSX (see Download XLSX).
 By clicking on an area name, the map zooms in on it.

 Table columns can also be moved or hidden.
-When creating a diagram, the order of the areas shown (in the case of bar charts) depends on the selected column order.
+When creating a diagram, the order of the areas shown (in bar charts) depends on the selected column order.
 In turn, hidden columns are not taken into account when creating the diagram.

 *Note: At present, columns with numerical names (stat.
-Areas) cannot be moved, but are always shown in the table on the left in ascending order of their numbers.*
+Areas) cannot be moved but are always shown in the table on the left in ascending order of their numbers.*

 ### Context functions
-In the context menu you can 1) create diagrams from table columns or 2) offset table rows with one another (form quotients).
+In the context menu, you can 1) create diagrams from table columns or 2) offset table rows with one another (form quotients).
 The calculation results are added to the table as a new line for all years and areas.
-You can select multiple rows in the table for grouped diagrams using a check box or pressed the CTRL key.
+You can select multiple rows in the table for grouped diagrams using a check box or pressed the CTRL-key.

-Please note: In regional statistical areas with less than 100 inhabitants or a category with fewer than 10 individual persons, no value is given for data protection reasons.
+Please note: No value is given for data protection in regional statistical areas with less than 100 inhabitants or a category with fewer than 10 individual persons.
 This can lead to unwanted outliers and misrepresentations when creating diagrams.

 ![Illustration 17th - Context functions summary table](https://user-images.githubusercontent.com/79461871/127782168-6df58d11-5f69-4b07-b9fd-0b0671fa3ef5.JPG)